aaronsaray/aaronsaray.com/_posts/2007-07-04-tamper-data-firefox-extension-is-it-worth-it.markdown

 **Is it worthwhile?**

 It all comes down to what you're looking to do.
-IF you have a legitimate use in your testing (ie you're working directly with headers or you're vuln testing), this tool is a no brainer - get it!
+IF you have a legitimate use in your testing (ie you're working directly with headers or you're vuln testing), this tool is a no-brain-er - get it!
 However, if you're working on standard development, or just curious from time to time on your headers, you should go with the Load Time Analyzer instead - because of its advanced configuration options.
 It does what it does better.